TIBCOSoftware/js-docker/jaspersoft-containers/Docker/jrs/README.md

 - Wait for the application to start and access the application by using `host-name/jasperserver-pro` (port is not needed, haproxy is running on port 80).

  **Note:** Although an external repository DB is used, a PostgreSQL container is created, and it does not impact TIBCO JasperReports® Server.
-If you don't want to create a PostgreSQL container, then remove repository dependency from jasperserver-webapp-1 and jasperserver-webapp-2 services in cluster-docker-compose.yaml
+If you don't want to create a PostgreSQL container, then remove repository dependency from under jasperserver-webapp service in cluster-docker-compose.yaml

 # Deploying JasperReports Server and Scalable Query Engine